 The content of this guide is furnished for informational use only and is subject to change without notice.
-Carrier Corporation assumes no responsibility or liability for any errors or inaccuracies that may appear in the informational content contained in this guide.
-This document contains no technical data controlled by the EAR or ITAR.
+Carrier assumes no responsibility or liability for any errors or inaccuracies that may appear in the informational content contained in this guide.